Raman Microspectroscopy for Real-Time Structure Indicator in Ultrafast Laser Writing: Results and Discussion

-The stronger sp3 depletion observed for pads can be interpreted by stress-assisted graphitization during overwriting.
-Lattice mismatch between diamond and graphite generates tensile stress in the transformed surface layer and, crucially, in-plane compressive stress in the adjacent diamond~\cite{Wang2000}.
-Since the graphitization barrier decreases under lattice contraction, compression promotes earlier conversion as the lattice temperature rises.
-In pad writing, each new pass overlaps previously graphitized regions, introducing a local compressive field in neighboring diamond and enhancing the conversion rate.
-This local compressive strain field during overwriting explains the greater sp3 depletion and lower resistance of pads relative to single-pass wires at identical scan speeds, with the Raman shift direction matching established stress coefficients for diamond (blue shift in wavenumber)~\cite{Grimsditch1975,Zaitsev2001,Orwa2000} (see Supplementary Note 6).
+Pad writing shows stronger sp3 depletion than single-pass wires, which we attribute to stress-assisted graphitization during overwriting.
+Lattice mismatch generates tensile stress in the transformed layer and in-plane compressive stress in adjacent diamond~\cite{Wang2000}.
+Compression lowers the graphitization barrier, so overlapping passes enhance conversion.
+The observed wavenumber shift of the diamond line is consistent with established stress coefficients~\cite{Grimsditch1975,Zaitsev2001,Orwa2000} (see Supporting Note~6) and explains the lower resistance measured for pads at identical scan speeds.

-As presented in Figure~\ref{fig:3}, hyperspectral unmixing could also serve as a label-free, instrument-agnostic tool for generation of phase-fraction maps from 2D Raman data.
-The unmixing technique agrees with simpler ratio metrics while exploiting the full spectrum.
-By discovering two data-driven endmembers (ascribed to diamond and graphite phases) and enforcing non-negativity/sum-to-one constraints, the linear mixing model yields abundances that are directly interpretable as local composition and are robust to power drift, focus variations, and baseline fluorescence, issues that can affect single-band readouts.
-The approach is not without limits: severe disorder, stress-induced line shifts, or strong fluorescence can deviate from strict linearity and slightly bias abundance estimates.